BorisKozo/TodoMVC-Example/book.md

 		}
 ```

-A Mocha test function accepts a `done` function as paramter.
-It is the responsibility of the user to call this function when the test finishs its' execution.
-This is required due to JavaSctipt's async nature.
-It notifies the framework that all the relevnt code was executed and that it can now report the test as completed.
-If the `done` function is not invoked, Mocha will report the test as failed due to timeout.
+A Mocha test function takes a `done` function as an argument.
+It is the
+responsibility of the user to call this function when the
+test finishes its execution.
+This is required due to Mocha's async nature.
+The `done` function notifies the Mocha framework that all the relevant code was executed
+and that it can now report the test as complete.
+If the `done` function is not
+invoked in a timely manner, Mocha reports the test as failed due to timeout.

 ```js
 		it("allows to add a new todo item", function(done) {